ChristianKohler/Homepage/content/posts/2020-02-24-resize-observer/index.md

 In the graphic below the viewport doesn't change and the sidebar gets expanded.
 The ResizeObserver triggers but the window.onresize doesn't.

 ![](images/onresize-doesnt-fire.png)

+Now that we know why we need the new ResizeObserver Api we will take a closer look at it.

 # 🚀 ResizeObserver in a nutshell